 Applications are due July 15th, the academic year (approx 2 semesters) before the qualifying exam takes place.
 Students are advised to notify both the graduate affairs officer (GSAO) of the home department and the DE program coordinator of their intent to apply as early as possible.

-Hard copies of the following materials must be submitted to Kate Chase, Graduate Program Coordinator, to apply to the DE in Computational and Genomic Biology:
+Electronic copies of the following materials must be submitted to Kate Chase, Graduate Program Coordinator, to apply to the DE in Computational and Genomic Biology:

 - DE CGB Petition (.pdf)(New, fillable form!
 Updated 6/29/17)

-- Letter of recommendation from the student's faculty advisor
+- Letter of recommendation from the student's faculty advisor (which includes approval to participate in the DE)

 - One page letter of intent summarizing the student's background in computational and genomic biology, and outlining short- and long-term training and research goals in the field